 What is economic complexity?

-The creation and use of new knowledge is what drives economies on, be that through the invention of new technology or improvements to the ways that we work.
+The creation and use of new knowledge is what drives economies on, be that through the invention and adoption of new technology or improvements to the ways that we work.
 Those economies that are the most developed are the ones that have been best able to do this.
-Economic Complexity attempts to capture the amount of knowledge and knowhow (in particular ‘tacit’ knowledge, which is communicated face-to-face, as opposed to codified knowledge, which is written down) in economies by looking at the types of sectors that do business within them
+Economic Complexity attempts to capture this process.
+The amount of knowledge and knowhow (in particular ‘tacit’ knowledge, which is communicated face-to-face, as opposed to codified knowledge, which is written down) in economies determines which occupations exist and their complexity levels.

-The most productive economies tend to have large levels of accumulated knowledge.
-Meanwhile, places with comparatively low levels of complexity often specialise in activities that do not require a strong base of knowledge.
+Large levels of accumulated knowledge lead economies to be more complex, which is likely to drive productivity (see Box 2 for further details).
+Meanwhile, places with a comparatively low base of knowledge often specialise in activities that are associated with low complexity.
 Consequently, those areas are less likely to generate vast webs of knowledge within their economies, which the theory argues drives new innovations and growth in existing and in new sectors.

-It also argues that this pool of expertise determines show specialisms within economies develop.
-For example, it says that a place is more likely to move from computer software development to smartphone app development, than it is to go from shirt production to app development, as consequence of the inherent knowledge of those activities.
+For example, a place is more likely to move from computer software development to smartphone app development, than it is to go from shirt production to app development.
+Moving from one complex activity to another, as described previously, highlights the importance inherent knowledge to attract new occupations.
 Box 2 discusses methodology in more detail.

 Box 2: Economic Complexity, definition and methodology